 For children who might be a little “nervous,” nitrous oxide or “laughing gas” can be an effective, safe sedation method.
 We often tell parents the best thing about nitrous oxide or laughing gas is that it is really mild.
 At the same time we warn them the worst thing about nitrous oxide or laughing gas is that it is really mild.

-I.V. sedation or general anesthesia is sometimes necessary for children that are unable, by either age or maturity level, to cooperate during conventional dental treatment.
+I.V. sedation or general anesthesia (GA) is sometimes necessary for children that are unable, by either age or maturity level, to cooperate during conventional dental treatment.
 Our practice utilizes a certified dental anesthesiologist, Dr. Donald Lee, for cases where the patient may pose a threat to their own safety during treatment.
 This will be discussed with the parent(s)/guardian(s) of the patient before treatment to ensure the optimum beneficial outcome.

 Sedation dentistry is most helpful for: